Isaac Dogboe is the new WBO Super Bantamweight Champion!!!

-Isaac Dogboe knocks out Jessie Magdeleno in the 11th round to become the youngest Ghanaian World Champion ever
+Isaac Dogboe knocks out Jessie Magdaleno in the 11th round to become the youngest Ghanaian World Champion ever

-Ghanaian boxer Isaac"the Royal Storm" Dogboe knocked out Jessie Magdalono at the Liacouras Center on the campus of Temple University in Philadelphia to become the new WBO Super Bantamweight champion
+Ghanaian boxer, Isaac 'The Royal Storm' Dogboe knocked out Jessie Magdaleno at the Liacouras Center on the campus of Temple University in Philadelphia to become the new WBO Super Bantamweight champion.

-The fight between the two which was dubbed "The battle of the undefeated" lived up to what it was as Isaac Dogboe and Jesse Magdaleno slugged it out for the WBO Super Bantamweight Title
+The fight which was dubbed "The battle of the undefeated" lived up to what it was, as Isaac Dogboe and Jesse Magdaleno slugged it out for the WBO Super Bantamweight title

 Isaac Dogboe started on a slow note as he was knocked down in the first round by the title holder.